Sunday 31 October, 12.30pm until 1.30pm, Upper Gulbenkian Gallery

 Listen to session audio:

-finance and economics journalist; author Ferraris for All: in defence of economic progress and Cowardly Capitalism
+finance and economics writer; author Ferraris for All: in defence of economic progress and Cowardly Capitalism

 professor of sustainable development, University of Surrey; economics commissioner, UK Sustainable Development Commission; author, Prosperity Without Growth: economics for a finite planet